arduino/ArduinoCore-samd/bootloaders/zero/README.md

 case, the LED will blink with status code LED_STATUS_FILE_ALREADY_MATCHES.
 By default, SDCARD_AUTORUN_DISABLED is defined.

+### SDCARD_FILENAME_PRIMARY
+### SDCARD_FILENAME_SECONDARY

+Two different binary files can be loaded, depending on external pin settings.
+By default, the filenames are UPDATE.BIN and UPDATE2.BIN, but these can be overridden by defining SDCARD_FILENAME_PRIMARY and SDCARD_FILENAME_SECONDARY.
+If both pins are configured, SDCARD_FILENAME_PRIMARY (UPDATE.BIN) will be loaded when PIN1 is enabled, and SDCARD_FILENAME_PRIMARY (UPDATE2.BIN) is loaded when PIN2 is enabled.
+If only one pin or no pin is configured, only SDCARD_FILENAME_PRIMARY is loaded.

 ### SAM_BA_INTERFACE

 Set SAM_BA_INTERFACE to SAM_BA_USBCDC_ONLY, SAM_BA_UART_ONLY, SAM_BA_NONE, or